mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-advanced-charts.md

     [AnimatedChart2]: ../../assets/tutorials/chart/animated_bar_chart_2.png

-By incorporating the directive `Please improve layout`, we've successfully refined our animation and are now able to better interpret our result.
+By incorporating the directive `Increase the width and height of the figure.` and `Show countries on the map.` we've successfully refined our animation and are now able to better interpret our result.

-Upon closer inspection, two challenges emerge: the legend overlaps the x-axis and the y-axis range is insufficient to capture the full spectrum of Asia's population development.
-Let's run the code below to improve the chart.
+Upon closer inspection, the title is too long and the color palette used does not match out needs.
+We can fix those issue with better and more specific prompting.
+Let's run the code below to visually improve the chart.

 !!! example "Vizro-AI animated chart"